Dip soldering

-Dip soldering is the manual equivalent of automated wave soldering.
+Dip soldering is a manual equivalent of automated wave soldering.
 The apparatus required is just a small tank containing molten solder.
 A PCB with mounted components is dipped manually into the tank so that the molten solder sticks to the exposed metallic areas of the board.

 Dip solder process

 Dip soldering is accomplished by submerging parts to be joined into a molten solder bath.
 Thus, all components surfaces are coated with filler metal.
 Solders have low surface tension and high wetting capability.
 There are many types of solders, each used for different applications: